 Current location of the International Space Station

-The ISS will next be seen from March 13th over Ireland as a very early morning object with 2 passes each morning.
+The ISS can be seen from March 13th over Ireland as a very early morning object with 2 passes each morning.
 See www.heavens-above.com for accurate pass predictions according to your location.

 You can also check out the aforementioned site for Iridium Flares and much more from the same link.